Remote Access Town Meeting Refresher

 Adding Articles to the Town Meeting Warrant:

 Articles may be placed on the Annual Town Meeting Warrant by citizen petition or by the Select Board.
-A citizen petition must be submitted to the Town Clerk by the time and date of warrant close.
+A citizen petition must be submitted to the Town Clerk before the time and date of the warrant's close.

 - For the Annual Town Meeting, the petition must contain the signatures of at least 10 registered voters as certified by the Town Clerk.

 - For a Special Town Meeting that has already been called by the Select Board, the petition must contain the signatures of at least 100 registered voters as certified by the Town Clerk.

 - To call a new Special Town Meeting by citizen petition, the petition must contain the signatures of at least 200 registered voters as certified by the Town Clerk.